Open-Coding-Society/GameHub/navigation/Minigames/format.md

 ---

 # GenomeGamers
-These new 15 games we will add to the 6 already implemented biotech related games.
+These new 18 games we will add to the 6 already implemented biotech related games to make 24 total.

 ### GenomeGamers Frontend & Backend Repositories
 - [Frontend Repository](https://github.com/Prad-coder/GenomeGamersFrontend)